metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_application_layer_v1_manifest.md

 Optional:

-- `collect_logs` (String) This setting enables or disable log collection.
-Allowed values are Enabled or Disabled.
+- `collect_logs` (String) This setting enables or disable log collection.Allowed values are Enabled or Disabled.
-- `log_interval_seconds` (Number) Interval in seconds for sending L7 log information for processing.
-Default: 5 sec
+- `log_interval_seconds` (Number) Interval in seconds for sending L7 log information for processing.Default: 5 sec
-- `log_requests_per_interval` (Number) Maximum number of unique L7 logs that are sent LogIntervalSeconds.
-Adjust this to limit the number of L7 logs sent per LogIntervalSeconds to felix for further processing, use negative number to ignore limits.
-Default: -1
+- `log_requests_per_interval` (Number) Maximum number of unique L7 logs that are sent LogIntervalSeconds.Adjust this to limit the number of L7 logs sent per LogIntervalSecondsto felix for further processing, use negative number to ignore limits.Default: -1